 Dagma Marin, Administrative Assistant (910) 592-3132 Ext.
 1936- Feel free to contact for information in Spanish

 Exceptional Children's Services are provided under the following categorical designations according to NC Policies Governing Services for Children with Disabilities:

 Autism Spectrum Disorder Specific Learning Disabled

 Other Health Impaired Intellectually Disabled (Mild, Moderate, Severe)

 North Carolina has a continuing Child Find procedure in place to locate all children with disabilities residing in the State, including children with disabilities attending private schools or home schools, regardless of the severity of their disability, who are in need of special education and related services.

 This effort also includes highly mobile children with disabilities (such as migrant and homeless children) and children who are suspected of being a child with a disability and in need of special education even though they are advancing from grade to grade.
 The purpose of this procedure is to enhance public understanding of exceptional children and youth with special needs, to identify and locate the children and youth, and to inform the public of available services.

 Services include a complete evaluation, an individualized education program designed specifically for the child and a referral to other agencies providing special services.
-Please contact Emily Pope, EC Director at 910-592-3132 if you have Child Find questions or would like to discuss a child find referral.
+Clinton City Schools encourages anyone who knows of a child or youth who may have disabilities and is not receiving special assistance, to urge the parents/guardians to contact: Emily Pope, Exceptional Children Director at (910) 592-3132, School Principal or the Department of Public Instruction's Exceptional Children Division.
+You may also contact Emily Pope, EC Director if you have Child Find questions or would like to discuss a child find referral.